chad-scanlon/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Context API solves the problem of having to prop drill ALL of the data into every component from the top component down, through some components that may not need it.
+With Context, we can pass and use data where it's needed, and not elsewhere.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions refer to anything that "happens" in an application, like an event triggered by the user, which creates a change in state.
+Reducers take in the data for the application and the actions that the user commits, and reduces the everything down to display the output that we intend based on that action and data.
+The store is where we establish our initial state and data.
+It is the single source of truth because data is immutable.
+It doesn't change, it is only copied and either added to or reduced.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is state that is relevant to and will be used by the whole application, component state is state that is only relevant to and to be used by the component in question.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux thunk is middleware, and it acts like a middle man that allows to accomplish usually something like an asynchronous task in between the action and the reducer.
+So it gives the application a chance to stop, pass on, and dispatch different or multiple actions based on the user input/action.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Context API becasuse it's much simpler!!!!

 ## Project Set Up

 Follow these steps to set up your project:

-- [ ] `fork & clone` this repository.
+- [x] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [x] `cd` into the forked copy of this repository.
-- [ ] **RUN** `npm install` to retrieve all `server-side` the dependencies.
+- [x] **RUN** `npm install` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
+- [x] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [x] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [x] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
+- [x] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
-- [ ] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
+- [x] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `npm start` to fire up your React application.
+- [x] **RUN** `npm start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.

 ## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
+- [x] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
+- [x] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
+- [x] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
-- [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village
+- [x] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

 ## API documentation

 ### GET '/smurfs'

-- [ ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
+- [x] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
-- [ ] Double check that your response from the server is an array of smurfs.
+- [x] Double check that your response from the server is an array of smurfs.

 ```js
 [